aws-samples/aws-refactoring-to-serverless/implementation/send-message-via-pipes/README.md

 ## Testing

-- Before testing the applications, let's create additional EventBridge rules to send events to CloudWatch so we can review them (replace <account-id>):
+- Before testing the applications, add EventBridge rules to the bus to send events to CloudWatch for  review (replace <account-id>m with your 12-digit account ID number):

 ```
 # Original stack